raghavsethi/DeadlineServer/README.md

 Deadline Server
 ===============

-Server for the Deadline course notification system
+Server for the Deadline course notification system.
+Built by Raghav Sethi, Mayank Pundir and Naved Alam at IIIT-D.

 API Notes
 ----------